PintoGideon/Angular-Fundamentals/README.md

 - Mock a JSON backend using [json-server](https://github.com/typicode/json-server)

 ### I have included a README.md file with topic specific notes in each of the lecture's folder.

+# How does the change detection in Angular really work?

+Angular can detect when component data changes, and then automatically re-render the view to reflect that change.
+But how can it do so after such a low-level event like the click of a button, that can happen anywhere on the page?

+### Overriding Browser's Default Mechanisms

+To understand how this works, we need to start by realizing that in Javascript the whole runtime is overridable by design.
+What happens is that Angular at startup time will patch several low-level browser APIs, such as for example addEventListener, which is the browser function used to register all browser events, including click handlers.
+Angular will replace addEventListener with a new version

+The new version of addEventListener adds more functionality to any event handler: not only the registered callback is called, but Angular is given a chance to run change detection and update the UI.

+### How does the default change detection mechanism work?
+This method might look strange at first, with all the strangely named variables.
+But by digging deeper into it, we notice that it's doing something very simple: for each expression used in the template, it's comparing the current value of the property used in the expression with the previous value of that property.

+If the property value before and after is different, it will set isChanged to true, and that's it!
+Well almost, it's comparing values by using a method called looseNotIdentical(), which is really just a === comparison with special logic for the NaN case

 ### Modules
 Building Blocks that contain